Managing Older Team Members

-Here are 5 tips you should consider
+Here are 5 tips to consider.

 1. People will judge you how they find you

-You will most likely be more conscious of the age and experience gaps between you and older staff, and the tasks you ask others to complete which you could not do as well.
-Your team will look at the job you do and the interactions you have with them.
+You will most likely be more conscious of the age and experience gaps, and the tasks you ask others to complete which you could not do as well, than your team members.
+They will look at the job you do and the interactions you have with them.
 They do not expect you to be a complete all-rounder, or a perfect manager.
-They do expect you to work hard and show some humility where appropriate.
-The older members of your team will have had plenty of other managers to compare you with, and be well aware quality does not always come with age.

 You might be surprised how others enjoy feeling part of your success as you climb the ranks.
 They like seeing a team leader with whom they had a good experience become the area manager and then a senior leader.